 Remember in some cases it can take up to seven different styles of communication for a person to fully understand what you are communicating.
 One of my bosses told me “Shut up and listen” its good advice.
-Alternately if you “think” someone understand something, don’t assume, communicate to ensure they understand.
-Ask the person to explain the communication in their own words.
+If you “think” someone understand something, don’t assume, communicate to ensure they understand.
+Ask the person to explain the concept in their own words.

 Keep it positive

 If someone asks “How are you… how are things…” respond with a POSITIVE statement.
 “I am wonderful.. excellent.. fine.. good” and when talking or guiding others use positive words.
 In a business project use positive words.
 Also remember to be positive with you self talk, if you can’t find your own success you are unlikely to find it in others.

 - “We face an excellent challenge…”